-The Ecological Reserve, also referred to as the Ecological Water Requirements^[39] (EWR), directly relates to eutrophication (FIGURE 45).
+The Ecological Reserve, also referred to as the Ecological Water Requirements^[44] (EWR), can be applied to eutrophication impacts in river reaches (FIGURE 45), although it must be kept in mind that this RDM was designed for river reaches, with the exclusion of impoundments, as they were considered as unnatural systems.
 It is defined as the quantity and quality of water necessary to protect aquatic ecosystems and to secure ecologically sustainable development and use of the relevant water resource.
 Water flow, water quality and geomorphology are the main drivers of EWRs and the habitat (vegetation) and biota (fauna) being responses.
 The implementation of the Ecological Reserve consists of both the physical implementation of the flow requirements, as well as the monitoring and management of water quality, habitat and biota.
 Eutrophication is one of the prevalent water quality issues in South Africa, and effective eutrophication management is required to meet the Reserve.

-RQOs^[112] are "clear goals relating to the quality of the relevant water resources".
-RQOs are both descriptive statements and attendant numerical values for a range of water resources throughout WMAs, i.e. narrative and qualitative statements that describe the overall objectives for the Resource Unit^[113] [DWAF, 2006b].
+RQOs^[125] are "clear goals relating to the quality of the relevant water resources".
+RQOs are both descriptive statements and attendant numerical values for a range of water resources throughout WMAs, i.e. narrative and qualitative statements that describe the overall objectives for the Resource Unit^[126] [DWAF, 2006b].
 They define goals to protect water resources and ensure alignment to the MC of the water resources.
 In determining the RQOs, it is important to recognise that different water resources will require different levels of protection.